HaukeBartsch/3b1b-vis/README.md

 ## Z-stacking

 The first things I tried did not work.
 I wanted to show how data is produced by a DVD writer.
 The writer is a square and the DVD is represented by two circles.
-An issue with z-stacking comes up when you take the 'DVD out of the drive'.
+An issue with z-stacking comes up when you 'take the DVD out of the drive'.

 ![DVD](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/Anim.gif)